 Building brand awareness is crucial if you want to optimize your business.
 Why not hold community events or sponsor a local school or youth club?
 Fostering goodwill in the community is vital to growing your business and raising your profile, the more the general public sees you participating in local life, the more they will trust you to deliver with your products and services.

 7. Reward loyalty

 It is a well-known business rule that it is much easier to sell to an existing customer than it is to find new business, and this will save you time and money on pricy marketing costs.
-Make customer loyalty your number one priority by creating loyalty programs.
+Make customer loyalty your number one priority by creating loyalty programs with Growave on Shopify.
 For example, if you run a bar, offer a scheme that for every 10 drinks you buy, you will get one free.
 Maybe you could offer long term customers preferential access to new products?
 Small perks will make customers feel special and will go a long way to drive brand loyalty and repeat business.